 - Teaching staff have regular training sessions in relevant aspects of special needs and their training is monitored by the SENDCo. - All staff will be trained in how to best support all vulnerable learners in order to maximise their achievement as part of the academy development plan and annual schedule of continuous professional development.
-Specific training needs will be identified and met through the appraisal/performance management process. - Staff in the Learning Support department undergo training in all areas of special needs relating to our student profile and then may specialise in a particular area.
-Currently all TAs are trained to support students with ASC through social behaviour mapping, Zones of Regulation emotional literacy intervention and comic strip conversations.
-The school also has a level 5 dyslexia TA. - We have service level agreements with various external specialist providers according to students' needs - In accordance with Section 6 of the SEND Code of Practice 2015 our Special Educational Needs Coordinator will be a qualified teacher working at our school and will have statutory accreditation.
+Specific training needs will be identified and met through the appraisal/performance management process. - Staff in the SEND department undergo training in all areas of special needs relating to our student profile and then may specialise in a particular area. - We have service level agreements with various external specialist providers according to students' needs - In accordance with Section 6 of the SEND Code of Practice 2015 our Special Educational Needs Coordinator will be a qualified teacher working at our school and will have statutory accreditation.
 If a new SENDCo is appointed, he/she will gain statutory accreditation within three years of appointment. - The SENDCo and Designated Teacher for LAC will regularly attend local network meetings.